Storrito is your autopilot forInstagram Stories

 Different platforms, different features

-Even though Facebook Stories and Instagram Stories are both part of the Facebook social media group, and Stories on the two platforms have a lot in common, there are still some important differences between them.
+Even though Facebook Stories and Instagram Stories are both part of Meta, and Stories on the two platforms have a lot in common, there are still some important differences between them.

 Highlights

-The biggest difference that you will probably notice right away is that Instagram Stories offers a lot more options.
-For example, instead of stories just letting stories disappear after 24 hours, which is the default setting, you can also save stories to your Highlights.
+The biggest difference that you will probably notice right away is that Instagram Stories offer a lot more options.
+For example, instead of letting stories disappear after 24 hours, which is the default setting, you can also save stories to your Highlights.
 Instagram Highlights appear right between your bio and your feed, and users will be able to access your highlighted stories from there.

 Highlights can be very useful for businesses to emphasize certain topics, such as new launches, collaborations, social issues, or FAQs.
 On Facebook Stories, it is possible to archive a story, but there is no way to leave a story on your profile for users to see for a longer period of time.